Born-Digital-US/ISLE-ARCHIVE-20190910/docs/migrate/export-checklist.md

 ---

 ### Fedora

+* Contents of the  production Islandora Fedora `data` directory should be copied to a new directory (for example `yourdomain-data/fedora/data/`) on your new `Staging` or `Production` ISLE host server in the appropriate storage area.

 Copy the following below from the Islandora Production Server(s) to the suggested directories `current_prod_islandora_config/fedora/` or `/yourdomain-data/fedora` on either your local machine or ISLE Host server.